Jira for Test Management: Options, Challenges, and Solutions

 2. Difficult to track test results over time

-Re-using Jira issues is very inefficient.
-For example, you can clone Jira issues from one release to the next, but it is time-consuming to clone an entire set of issues used for end-to-end regression testing.
-Additionally, cloned issues don’t give you any way to analyze a test’s success or failure rate over time.
+To scale your testing program, you will need to be able to reuse test cases efficiently.
+However, Jira issues do not lend themselves well to that use case.
+While you can clone Jira issues from one release to another, it becomes time-consuming when dealing with an entire set of issues crucial for end-to-end regression testing.
+Moreover, cloned issues lack the capability to track a test’s success or failure rate across time.

 3. Little to no support for test automation

 Whether you are doing BDD testing with a tool like Cucumber or running automated tests with a framework like JUnit or Selenium, there is no easy way to integrate your test automation with the rest of your manual testing tracked in Jira.
-This causes silos between different functions within your QA team and makes it difficult to maintain real-time visibility into testing.
+This separation creates silos within the QA team, impacting real-time visibility into testing processes.

 4. No way to report on test coverage or traceability